rudyrigot/jquery-insertinorder/README.md

 Three prerequisites:
  * [JQuery](http://jquery.com/) must be included in your webpage, of course.
- * the elements in the list you're inserting into all have a `data-order` attribute (those that don't will be ignored).
+ * the elements in the list you're inserting into all have a `data-order` attribute (those that don't will be ignored), and this attribute is a numeral.
- * the elements already in the list are ordered, in the same direction as the one you're using to insert the element.
+ * the elements already in the list are ordered on their `data-order` attribute, in the same direction as the one you're using to insert the element.

-Apply on the JQuery element objet of the parent element.
-Note that even though the library was created with a particular use case in mind, that you will probably apply the method on a `ul` DOM element, in order to keep its `li` children ordered, this is actually not a necessity (it should work with `div` elements with `div` elements, or anything else).
+Apply the method on the JQuery element objet of the parent element.
+Note that even though the library was created with a particular use case in mind, that you will probably apply the method on a `ul` DOM element, in order to keep its `li` children ordered, this is actually not a necessity (it should work with `div` elements within `div` elements, or anything else).

 Parameters in `insertinorder(liStr, order, options)`
  * `liStr` (mandatory): the string representation of the element you're inserting.
 If you wish to insert other elements later, don't forget to give it a `data-order` attribute containing its order in the list.
- * `order` (mandatory): its order as a numeral value (can seem repetitive, as you most likely inserted it in `liStr`'s `data-order` attribute, but having it as a number makes this more performant)
+ * `order` (mandatory): its order within the list, as a numeral value (can seem repetitive, as you most likely inserted it in `liStr`'s `data-order` attribute, but having it directly as a number makes the whole thing more performant).
  * `options` (optional): an object containing options (see below)

 Options:
  * `direction`:
-  * `'asc'`: the list is ordered in an ascending direction, smallest first (**default value**)
+  * `'asc'`: the list is ordered in an ascending direction, smallest first (**default value**).
-  * `'desc'`: the list is ordered in a descending direction, biggest first
+  * `'desc'`: the list is ordered in a descending direction, biggest first.

 ## Examples